 - If you refinance, you’ll spend about $58,545 in interest over the next 10 years.

 In that case, refinancing looks more attractive.
-Not only do you get the benefit of a lower payment, but you also save on interest costs (because you’re not going to restart the clock and pay interest for 30 more years).
+Not only do you get the benefit of a lower payment, but you also save on interest costs (because you don't just restart the clock and pay interest for the full 30 years).

 What About Closing Costs?

 When you refinance, you may have to pay closing costs.
-You also have to take these costs into account as you decide what to do.
+You also have to evaluate those costs as you explore refinancing.
 The Google Sheets calculator can assist with that.

-You can start with the traditional refinancing breakeven formula: How long will it take you to recoup the money you spend, assuming your monthly payment decreases?
+You can start with the traditional refinancing breakeven formula, which tells you how long it takes to recoup the money you spend, (assuming your monthly payment decreases).
 Divide the monthly savings by your total closing costs to figure out how many months it takes.
 Will you stay in the house long enough to recover those costs?

-If you financed the closing costs or “wrapped them into” the new loan (or if you got a loan with no closing costs) you may not need to do anything additional—the charges are already accounted for in your larger loan balance or higher interest rate.
+If you finance the closing costs or “wrap them into” the new loan (or if you get a loan with no closing costs) you may not need to do anything additional—the charges are already accounted for in your larger starting loan balance (or a higher interest rate).